-ALAMEDA, Calif.--(BUSINESS WIRE)--Feb.
-25, 2020-- Exelixis.
-Inc. (NASDAQ: EXEL) today announced enrollment of the first 100 patients in COSMIC-311, a phase 3 pivotal trial evaluating cabozantinib (CABOMETYX®) versus placebo in patients with radioactive iodine-refractory differentiated thyroid cancer who have progressed after up to two vascular endothelial growth factor (VEGF) receptor-targeted therapies.
+ALAMEDA, Calif.--(BUSINESS WIRE)--Dec.
+21, 2020-- Exelixis.
+Inc. (NASDAQ: EXEL) today announced that COSMIC-311, the phase 3 pivotal trial evaluating cabozantinib (CABOMETYX[®]) versus placebo in patients with radioiodine-refractory differentiated thyroid cancer who have progressed after up to two prior vascular endothelial growth factor receptor (VEGFR)-targeted therapies, met the co-primary endpoint of demonstrating significant improvement in progression-free survival.
+Cabozantinib reduced the risk of disease progression or death by 78% with a hazard ratio of 0.22 (96% CI 0.13 - 0.36; p<0.0001) at this planned interim analysis.
+The safety profile was consistent with that previously observed for cabozantinib.